openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

      -l DEBUG_DOMAINS, --log-domains=DEBUG_DOMAINS
                            Show debug logging for the specified logging domains -P, --profile         Profile the command and save reports.
-     -u UI, --ui=UI        The user interface to use (knotty, ncurses or taskexp
-                           - default knotty).
+     -u UI, --ui=UI        The user interface to use (knotty, ncurses, taskexp or teamcity - default knotty).
      --token=XMLRPCTOKEN   Specify the connection token to be used when connecting to a remote server.
      --revisions-changed   Set the exit code depending on whether upstream